dawn-kline-m/WeatherDashboard/README.md

 ## User Story

-AS A traveler
+A traveler:
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+Wants to see the weather outlook for multiple cities to plan a trip accordingly

 ## Functionality